choojs/choo/README.md

 Sure.

 ## API
-This section provides documentation on how each function in `choo` works.
+This section provides documentation on how each function in Choo works.
 It's intended to be a technical reference.
 If you're interested in learning choo for the first time, consider reading through the [handbook][handbook] first
 :sparkles: